outoftime/curriculum2015Twitch/units/6-javascript1_2/sessions/1-computational-thinking/README.md

 returns, its local scope disappears, and the values of the variables and parameters in its scope are forgotten.

+#### Rules

+Having demonstrated the procedure, now write the formal rules for maintaining environment diagrams on the board:

+##### Variable assignment

+1. **Evaluate** the right hand side of the assignment
+2. Write the value in a box in the appropriate scope
+3. Write the name of the variable to the left of the box
+4. Move on to the next line of code.

+##### Function calls

+1. **Evaluate** the arguments to the function
+2. **Jump** to the first line of the function
+3. In the *local* scope, write the value of the first argument in a box
+4. Next to it, write the name of the first parameter
+5. Repeat steps 3 and 4 for any remaining parameters

 #### Summary

 Point out to the students that our environment diagram now tells the entire